 ×

 Troubles Relaxing or Sleeping?
-How ASMR May be Able to Help
+How ASMR May Be Able to Help

-What Is ASMR?
+What is ASMR?

-Does the sound of someone smoothly brushing their hair, rubbing against their canvas with a paintbrush, or lightly tapping give you a tingling and relaxation sensation?
+Does the sound of someone smoothly brushing their hair, rubbing against their canvas with a paintbrush or lightly tapping give you a tingling and relaxation sensation?
 If yes, you’re not alone.
 This is a known relaxation phenomenon called autonomous sensory meridian response (ASMR).
 While it might sound odd, millions of people around the world search the internet for video and sound clips

 What is ASMR Used For?

-While there is limited scientific evidence on the health benefits of ASMR, there are numerous ASMR online forums and groups devoted to this relaxation phenomenon and various claims around the potential health benefits have been made.
+While there is limited scientific evidence on the health benefits of ASMR, there are numerous online forums and groups devoted to this relaxation phenomenon and various claims around the potential health benefits have been made.

 Encourages Relaxation